How Children Grieve Differently by Age: A Complete Developmental Guide

 Supporting grieving children: Practical next steps

 Our Child Grief Coach Training is designed for professionals who want to support bereaved children with confidence and depth.
-The training includes:
+The training includes a complete six week programme for children and young people, practical tools for different developmental stages, scripts for difficult conversations, an understanding of how to work with schools, families, and care settings, and ongoing professional support.

 Find out more about becoming a Child Grief Coach